baselcodes/Open-Letter-to-CodeVsCOVID19/README.md

 With this being said, we hope that this hackathon leads to a wealth of solutions that improve the current situation without simultaneously disregarding ethical principles or privacy rights.

 Best regards,
-Max Frischknecht, Mark Iandovka, Alain Brusch, Yann Patrick Martins, Andrea Zaccuri, Ted Davis, Pedro Neves of basel.codes
+Max Frischknecht, Mark Iandovka, Alain Brusch, Yann Patrick Martins, Andrea Zaccuri, Ted Davis, Pedro Neves, Arianna Smaron & Lena Frei of basel.codes